BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-05-26-britta-rude-event-studies-and-the-IW-estimator.md

 - The underlying weights behind the linear combinations have no policy-implications.

 - Using alternative weights, based on the cohort shares, results in estimators that are more robust to treatment effect heterogeneity.
+The new treatment effect is a weighted average of the underlying treatment effects.